sambo4873/jss7-attack-simulator/README.md

 ## Instructions

-* How to run the simulator:
+How to run the simulator:
+  * Make sure you have SCTP support installed on Linux.
   * Download latest build artifact from the [Jenkins CI Server](https://jensen.ninja/jenkins/job/jss7-attack-simulator/).
   * Unzip the file.